SharathRaparthy/research-readings/README.md

 # research-readings
 Here I try to jot down my understanding of the research papers I read and also some concepts in Math/ML I find interesting.
 My plan is to update this repository on a weekly basis.
 I concentrate majorly on deep learning, reinforcement learning and some math concepts.
-We are also maintaining [another repository](https://github.com/IvLabs/ResearchPaperNotes) where are cover robotics literature.
+We are also maintaining [another repository](https://github.com/IvLabs/ResearchPaperNotes) where we cover robotics literature.
 Please check that out if you are a roboticist.